 When you implement these practices, nourishing the mind-body-soul connection, you can truly blossom from the inside, out.
 Remember, in order to best serve others, you must first take care of yourself.
 Release any feelings of guilt and embrace the fact that when you truly care and nourish your body from a holistic approach, you will be equipped with the skills and mindset you need to live, love, and serve.

-- Postnatal Care: How To Truly Blossom as a Woman and Mother - August 3, 2021
+- Postpartum Care: How To Truly Blossom as a Woman and Mother - August 3, 2021